echogarden-project/echogarden/docs/Tasklist.md

 * Add speaker names to voice list somehow

 ### Synthesis / Azure Cognitive Services
 * Currently, when input is set to be SSML, it is wrapped in a `<speak>` tag.
-Handle the case where the user made their own document wrapped with a `<speak>` tag as well.
+Handle the case where the user made their own SSML document wrapped with a `<speak>` tag as well.
 Currently it may send invalid input to Azure

 ### Recognition
 * Add confidence to each recognized word, if available